 What all these parenting terms try to do is to capture a way of being in the world with yourself and your children that are characterized by unconditional love, freedom, peace, kindness and clarity of mind.
 They are all just different 'tastes' or aspects of joyful existence with yourself and your children.

-But if I were to be more precise as to how I view the spiritual way of parenting, I think maybe I will start by taking a look at the term 'spiritual' which may mean a lot of different things for different people.
+But if I were to be more precise as to how I view spiritual parenting, I think maybe I will start by taking a look at the term 'spiritual' which may mean a lot of different things for different people.

 The way that I see it, spiritual parenting is not about about teaching children something 'external' like a certain belief system or dogma.

-On the contrary, it's about helping children stay centered within themselves and helping them realize that everything points back to themselves - the place where everything begins and everything ends.
+On the contrary, spiritual parenting is about helping children stay centered within themselves and helping them realize that everything points back to themselves - the place where everything begins and everything ends.

 Spiritual parenting supports the idea that there really are no objective rules in the world - that the best position from which children can make sense of the world is through checking in with their own inner compass - does it feel right, or doesn't it feel right?
 Nothing else matters!